 Make sure the virtual machine is working: select it from the list on the left and hit “start” from the menu, or just hit enter, or double-click it.
 This should start the OS in a new window.
 If anything goes wrong, try following the troubleshooting section below.

-You should soon find yourself looking at something resembling a computer desktop environment.
-If not, you might want to check that the download completed properly.
-To do this, check the SHA-256 hash by running `sha256sum arch-ccny-103.ova and making sure that the output is:
+You should soon be greeted by a soothing picture, perhaps featuring some trees.
+If so, rejoice :D Otherwise, you might want to check that the download completed properly.
+To do this, get the SHA-256 hash by running sha256sum arch-ccny-103.ova and make sure that the output is:

 It may be desirable to share data between your operating system and the virtual machine.
 This is easily accomplished by any of the following, in descending order of preference.